• Home

 The message flow analysis – and all its dependencies – are run.
 The output can then be viewed in the corresponding view.

 There it is!
-Some sections are hard make out, so we can zoom in.
+Some sections are hard to make out, so we can zoom in.

 We can see three main states: publisher queue, subscriber queue, and subscriber callback.
 Of course, the transition represented by the darker arrows between the publisher queue and subscriber queue states includes the network transmission.